edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 Event Listener is listening to too many state updates.

 It's possible that we could categorize and shrink the amount of functions.

-## Excel

-### Cell Height and Width

-For many functions, we use the _getItemStyle(y, x) method to get the top, left, height, and width of the cell.

-We already have height and width provided for us in the redux store.

-We can use a simple sum function to get top and left.

-This way, we don't rely on the method, which may be costly to perform (unsure).

-We also do not have to rely on the sheet ref as a result.

-### App bar

-Since we're using popper, which can be moved anywhere, its possible that we can have one popper instead of one every menu

-### Class (Helpers)

-These classes produce overhead and will lag rendering

-We do not need these (??? except for active selection?)